Email: firstname.lastname@example.org | Tel: 0208 270 4242

 KS4 – KS5

 Students from CADD are welcome to attend the 6th form support evening and interviews.
-The admission criteria is the same for all students 5 5-9 grades including English and Maths (5 A* - C grades)or (5 grades 4 -9) However, there are subjects which offer BTEC where it is not required for the student to have a 5 or above in Maths and English.
+The admission criteria is the same for all students; 5 grades 5-9 including English and Maths.
+However, there are subjects which offer BTEC where it is not required for the student to have a grade 5 or above in Maths and English.
 CADD has had a lot of success with students attending 6th form in the past with the majority then going on to study at University.

-Where concerns cannot be successfully addressed by these staff, parents should contact their child’s Year Leader or a member of the CADD Department
+Where concerns cannot be successfully addressed by these staff, parents should contact their child’s Year Leader or the SENCo.

-Sixth Form – Mr S Ngwenya/Ms S Gillin
+Sixth Form – Mr S Bonnar/ Mr J Eccles

 SENCo - Mrs. D. Assan